-New Policies of Space in Times of Globalization
+New Policies of Space in Times of Globalisation

-With the inauguration of ANCB (Aedes Network Campus Berlin), Aedes are very proud to present this unique metropolitan laboratory for the education of ‘global architects’.
+With the inauguration of ANCB, Aedes is very proud to present this unique metropolitan laboratory for the education of ‘global architects’.
 Offering students and academics the opportunity to engage in an international network of universities, practitioners and specialists, it is our vision to positively contribute to the improvement of our urban environments through an ever-evolving model of trans-disciplinary research.

 For the inaugural symposium, we were honoured to host 17 architecture schools from all over the world, providing them the opportunity to familiarise themselves with one another as well as the ANCB campus facilities.
 With a full programme of over 20 presentations and 6 panel discussions, the enthusiasm and energy of all was greatly heartening as each of the schools tackled the symposium theme “Educating The Global Architect”.
 As ANCB continues to evolve, we look forward to maintaining this critical dialogue into modes of education and practice application strategies.

 Kristin Feireiss & Hans-Jürgen Commerell – ANCB Directors

 As a non-profit private initiative, we would like to extend our heartfelt thanks to everybody who has helped make the ANCB vision a reality.
 With the generous financial support of Deutsche Klassenlotterie Berlin and the ongoing support of our academic, institutional and corporate partners, ANCB is bound for a bright future!

 On April 17 2009, the Aedes Network Campus Berlin celebrated the launch of its inaugural symposium.
 Moderated by critics and curators Ilka & Andreas Ruby, the symposium brought together ambassadors from some of the world’s leading universities to discuss the symposium theme: “Educating The Global Architect”.